megafalcons/James_BSE_Portfolio/index.md

 # Custom Object Detection System
 This project is able to detect different custom objects (pc parts), identifying their presence and also classifying them into 10 different classes.
-The project is implemented on a raspberry pi, using the picamera as an input. full description coming soon (eta: September 2025)
+The project is implemented on a Raspberry pi, using the picamera as an input. full description coming soon (eta: September 2025)